Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Add the zipper

-9. Apply double side tape to both zipper tapes, on the right side of the zipper.
+9. Apply double side tape, washable glue for fabric or wonder tape if you have any available, to both zipper tapes, on the right side of the zipper.

 10. Center the zipper under the opening and press with your fingers to stick the tape to the fabric.
 Make sure the slider is visible in the opening.